drexelforchrist/carpoolJS/README.md

 1. Personal preferences of participants can be generalized to the mathematical models being employed here.
 2. Adding a person to one car without changing the composition of any other car will not result in any change to the costs of any other car.
+3. All cars being used travel from the origin of their driver, to the destination.
+(Cars do not meet and combine at some mid-point.)

 Example Cost Factors
 --------------------
-While financial costs of mileage and/or reimbursement are obvious costs, they are note the only costs associated with carpools.
-There are also significant social costs at stake for the people who are spending several hours in a confined space with other people, and, should the carpool assignments be miserable for some party, there are significant potential political and popularity costs for those who were made responsible for the carpool assignments.
+While financial costs of mileage and/or reimbursement are obvious costs, they are not the only costs associated with carpools.
+There are also significant social costs at stake for the people who are spending several hours in a confined space with other people, and, should the carpool assignments be miserable for some party, there are significant potential political and popularity costs carried by those responsible for the carpool assignments.
 Thus, we invite the carpool planner to consider the following cost factors, all of which are relatively easy to generalize and model.

 -   Mileage, either per person or per vehicle.
 We typically recommend using this as the fundamental cost.
 -   The Driver's Desire to Drive.
 When we calculate carpools, we always ask--in addition to the number of seats a driver has--how much they want to drive.
 For some, driving is a pleasant experience, but for others it can be a significant cause of stress.
 While we make no promises that drivers will get their will in these matters, we find it beneficial to consider.
 -   Sexual Composition.
 It has been our experience that most (though, admittedly, not all) drama-inducing scenarios are across the gender line.
 By preferring single-gender cars, we can somewhat reduce the angst.
 -   Over-Crowding and Loneliness.
 While a full car may be the most efficient in terms of vehicle mileage, it often